Compress PDF - Shrink PDF File Size Online Free

 Try it nowPDF Password

-Lock a PDF with an AES-128 user password, or remove a password from a PDF you can already decrypt.
+Lock a PDF with an AES-128 password, or remove a password from a PDF you can already open.
+Free, no signup; your file is processed securely on our server and deleted automatically afterward.

 Try it nowWatermark PDF

-Stamp CONFIDENTIAL, DRAFT or any text diagonally across every PDF page.
-Opacity, font, rotation and color controls.
+Stamp CONFIDENTIAL, DRAFT or any text diagonally across every PDF page, with opacity, font, rotation and color controls.
+Free, no signup; files processed securely on our server and auto-deleted.

 Try it nowFrequently Asked Questions